openpass-sso/.github/pull_request_template.md

 ## Test plan

 _What is the test plan?
-What does the reviewer need to do to test this feature manually?
 Provide evidence that the test plan has succeeded._
+_ Additionaly, what does the reviewer need to do to test this feature manually?

 ## Screenshots / Videos

-_Display associated screenshots or videos (if any) here_
+_Display associated screenshots or videos (if any) here.
+This is a requirement for FE changes._